ddella/K3s-Cluster/12_Create_etcd_cluster.md

 ```

 > [!NOTE]
-> `export ETCDCTL_API=3` is not needed anymore with version 3.4.x
+> The variable `export ETCDCTL_API=3` is not needed anymore with version >3.4.x
 > You can use any of the three client certificate/key with `ETCDCTL_CERT` and `ETCDCTL_KEY` because they are all signed by the same CA.
-> You can generate another certificate/key pair for your bastion host, as long as the certificate is signed by the `etcd-ca`.
+> You can generate another certificate/key pair for your bastion host, as long as the certificate is signed by the `k3s1-etcd-ca`.

 ## Check Cluster status
 To execute the next command, you can be on any host that: